Aircraft IT OPS Issue 67: Q1 2026

 Runway data management

 We’ve dealt with obstacle data management.
-Now I’d like to look at runway data management, see figure 12, such as runway lengths, which are published in AIP.
+Now we’ll look at runway data management, see figure 12, which shows runway lengths, which are published in AIP.
 We were using a spreadsheet-managed database, but we integrated the database management system into one system, so now the runway data from AIP can be input and updated in a single system to simplify how we manage the data.

 Figure 12

 Usually, runway data is updated on the AIRAC (Aeronautical Information Regulation and Control) cycle every 28 days.
-We have to select the appropriate AIRAC cycles for us.
-For example, when the normal data is updated on the next error cycle, we can select the appropriate target error cycles and update the database.
+We can select the appropriate AIRAC cycles on this new tool.
+For example, when the runway data is updated on the next AIRAC cycle, we can select the appropriate target AIRAC cycles and update the database.
 On the right side of figure 13, we have the modification history record functions.
-All the timelines and all the modified parameters are recorded, so we can view which parameters are modified.
+All the timelines and all the modified parameters are recorded, so we can view which parameters have been modified.

 Figure 13